ResetDynamicName

 Intially, an exporter object with a Name called 'Sv integreation [Regions]' and with a clear Dynamic setting, applies the ResetDynamicName Action.

 Clear the Dynamic setting with the keyword None.
-The Console returns the the object as 'Sv integration [Regions]' - note the absence of the braces.
+The Console returns the object as 'Sv integration [Regions]' - note the absence of the braces.

 Assign a new Name as 'Exporter for integration'.